 -Identification and specifics of the participants.
 Method of Contact and Consent (how will the subjects be approached and consented – will it be on telephone only, in person etc).
 How would participants be recruited?

 -Method of Interaction/Procedure, randomization.
-Planned variation in schedule (eg. Visits can occur +3days)
+Planned variation in schedule (eg. Visits can occur ±3days)

 -Approximate time to complete study enrollment.